 Storage Instructions

-This vegan sun dried tomato pasta is best enjoyed fresh, but leftovers can be stored in an airtight container in the refrigerator for up to 3 days.
+This vegan sun-dried tomato pasta is best enjoyed fresh, but leftovers can be stored in an airtight container in the refrigerator for up to 3 days.
 The sauce will thicken once cooled and reheated.
 To reheat, use your microwave or heat through on the stovetop.
-If re-heating on the stove, add a tiny splash of water if the sauce becomes too thick.
+If reheating on the stove, add a tiny splash of water if the sauce becomes too thick.
 I would not recommend freezing this pasta as the sauce won’t thaw well.

 FAQs